 The model can be used to see how changes in the exogenous variables (autonomous consumption and desired investment) or structural parameter (the mpc) affect the endogenous variables (income, desired consumption and desired saving).
-In its present form, the model treats the effects as if they are instantaneous.
-In reality, the process takes time.
-Exogenous expenditure is received as income by firms and this sets in place a multiplier process as the income induces additional consumption and income.
+Exogenous expenditure is received as income by firms and this sets in place a multiplier process as the income induces additional consumption that creates additional income.
 However, in each round of the process, some income leaks out to saving, so the impact of the initial exogenous expenditure becomes smaller each round until negligible.
 The leakages on each round of the process ensure that income (output, supply) eventually catches up to desired total expenditure (demand).

 Example 1a.
 Desired investment is ‘self-financing’.

 Let the economy initially be in the equilibrium described above: Y = 500, Sd = Id = 100 and Cd = 400.
 Now imagine that desired investment increases from 100 to 120.
 The effect of this is outlined in the table below.
 All entries are rounded, if necessary, to whole numbers.

 Round 0 shows the initial equilibrium.
 In round 1, the intention to increase desired investment by 20 causes excess demand as desired total expenditure outstrips income.
 Disequilibrium is also indicated by the undesired saving of 20.